geopm/geopm/service/docs/source/overview.rst

 * OpenCL Autodetection (WIP)

 The :doc:`GEOPM Profiling API <geopm_prof.3>` enables users to annotate specific sections of the target application for profiling.
-Sections that are annotated will show up as a separate ``Region`` in the report output files from the runtime.
+Each section that is annotated will show up as a separate ``Region`` in the report output files from the runtime.
 An example app could be annotated as follows: